clemzyumoh/Baxus-Extension/README.md

 Matches products using a fuzzy matching algorithm.

 Sends back matched BAXUS product data and savings.
+Backend makes the process alot faster.I included .env file which contains mongodb url for easy access when file is downloaded.

 The frontend and backend communicate via API calls — the frontend sends scraped data to the backend, which queries MongoDB for matches and returns comparison results.